 If you’re a small business owner, blogger, or freelancer, you know that tracking your website’s analytics is key to understanding how it’s performing.
-And there are a lot of great options out there for doing just that.
+Fortunately, there are a lot of great tools out there to help you do just that.

-This blog post will provide a complete analysis of Semrush vs Google Analytics.
-I will compare the similarities and differences of the tools, so you know how to use each tool to get the most out of your website analysis.
+This blog post will provide a complete analysis of Semrush vs Google Analytics 4.
+I will compare the similarities and differences of the tools so you know how to use each tool to get the most out of your website analysis.

 What is Semrush?